-When I was sixteen I was given my first camera.
+I was given my first camera at sixteen.
+I lived in Greece where I was born.
 It was a 35 mm Nikon FG.
 I still have it.
 I remember when I first held it in my hands – filled with anticipation and excitement.
-I lived in Greece back then.

-I remember a lazy Sunday afternoon.
-We went downtown Athens, cameras on hand.
+On a lazy Sunday afternoon we went downtown Athens, cameras on hand.
 We walked around and got lost in side streets and neighborhoods I hadn’t known existed.
 I began to look around me with a different eye and pay close attention to the light, texture, color and character of a scene.

 Was that the day I began to understand how paying close attention reveals a vastly different world to us?
 Maybe!